 Individual schools shared arrangements for this return with parents, carers and young people.

 Stirling Council nurseries also reopened to children on 12 August after new guidance was published by the Scottish Government confirming it was safe to do so.

 As required by the Scottish Government, contingency plans for a blended learning model, with pupils attending school and nursery on some days and learning at home on others, remains in place.

 Click on the links below to view the letters shared with parents and carers in the Stirling Council area over the summer and the news story confirming the re-opening of schools and nurseries from 12 August.

 Although children and young people are back at school and nursery, this remains a fast-moving situation and we are regularly updating our FAQs on the reopening of all our settings.
 Please click here to view the latest information and guidance.

 For details on the Scottish Government’s decision to fully reopen schools, including a link to the updated guidance, please head to the Scottish Government website.

+With children and young people now back at school and nursery, the delivery of free school meals to families has ceased.
 Stirling Council will continue to deliver free school meals to families during the summer break following additional funding from the Scottish Government.